TE-Good/react_testing_library_training_materials/README.md

-# React Testing Library Training
+# React Testing Library Training Overview

-What will you learn;

 ## Sections

+1. Jest
-1. What is Jest?
+    - What is Jest?
-2. What is React Testing Library (RTL)
+2. React Testing Library (RTL)
+    - What is RTL?
-3. React Testing Library Ethos: Testing behaviour instead of implementation
+    - React Testing Library Ethos: Testing behaviour instead of implementation
-4. Test Structure
+    - Test Structure
-5. Mocking
+3. Mocking
+    - What is Mocking?

 ### What is Jest?